-If you have suggestions to make SymptomScreen better (new screening guides or something it could do better), feel free to contact us by email or phone by going to www.symptomscreen.com/contact.
+If you have suggestions to make SymptomScreen better (new screening guides, something else it could help with), feel free to contact us by email or phone by going to www.symptomscreen.com/contact.
+You can also send simple feedback directly within SymptomScreen by clicking on the three-line menu in the top right corner of SymptomScreen and choosing Feedback.